 Leaders are human, too.
 It’s okay for you to fear for your job or the future of your business.
-However, in times of crisis is when you must step up more than ever.
+However, in a time of crisis is when you must step up more than ever.

 Fear is a natural reaction; it’s a signal that we are under attack.
 There are two ways we can respond to it.
-You can either be cautious, take care of yourself, anticipate potential dangers, and define actions to neutralize them.
+One option is to be cautious, take care of yourself, anticipate potential dangers, and define actions to neutralize them.
 Panicking is the second option; you can lose your head, feel paralyzed, and lose your patience.

 How are you going to respond to this crisis?
 Your team needs reassurance; show up from a place of calm.
 Be the beacon people need in times of confusion and darkness.